You save a webpage because you think, I will come back to this later.

 Anybox’s standout feature is its ability to automatically generate lists based on attributes like URL or added date to streamline organization.

 You can even use Siri Shortcuts to create custom actions to enhance your workflow.
-And the coolest thing is you can search for your saved links using Spotlight on your iPhone.
-These features help you find and use your bookmarks faster.
+And the coolest thing is, you can search for your saved links using Spotlight on your iPhone.

 Pricing: Anybox’s Free Plan only allows users to save up to 50 links.
 For unlimited saving capabilities, you can opt for a one-time purchase of $39.99 or a subscription model starting at $1.99/month or $14.99/year.